oipsio/oips/README.md

 # Ordinal Theory Improvement Proposals

-This is a collection of a series of proposed improvements to [Ordinal Theory](https://docs.ordinals.com/).
+This is a collection of proposed improvements to [Ordinal Theory](https://docs.ordinals.com/).

 Ordinal Theory Improvement Proposals, can also be appreviated to OIP.&#x20;